kevinbowen777/learning-log/docs/index.rst

    license
    package_index
-   sql_create_new_users
+   create_new_users
-   sql_create_new_topics_entries
+   create_new_topics

 .. contents:: Table of Contents
    :local:
    :backlinks: top
    :depth: 2

-An online journal application built with the Django 4.2.x web framework.
+An online journal built with the Django 4.2.x web application framework.

 Learning Log is an online journal system that lets you keep track of information you’ve learned about particular topics.